-- · it is technically feasible to complete the software product so that it will be available for use; - · management intends to complete the software product and use or sell it; - · there is an ability to use or sell the software product; - · it can be demonstrated how the software product will generate probable future economic benefits;

-- adequate technical, financial and other resources to complete the development and to use or sell thesoftware product are available;

-the expenditure attributable to the software product during its development can be reliably measured.
+- It is technically feasible to complete the software product so that it will be available for use; - Management intends to complete the software product and use or sell it; - There is an ability to use or sell the software product; - It can be demonstrated how the software product will generate probable future economic benefits; - Adequate technical, financial and other resources to complete the development and use or sell the software products are available; and - The expenditure attributable to the software product during its development can be reliably measured.

 Subsequent expenditure on computer software is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.

-Direct computer software costs recognised as intangible assets are amortised on the straight-line basis over the life of the intangible asset and are carried at cost less any accumulated amortisation and any accumulated impairment losses.
+Direct computer software costs recognised as intangible assets are amortised on the straightline basis over the life of the intangible asset and are carried at cost less any accumulated amortisation and any accumulated impairment losses.